selina101/CreateLabWork/README.md

 ## Hands
 Contains two folders, one with the hall sensors and the other with the FSRs.

-For all the Hall sensor PCBs, all the components were bought separatly and soldered by hand.
+For all the Hall sensor PCBs, all the components were bought separately and soldered by hand.

 <img src="Images/MasterThesis_Electronics.png" alt="MasterThesis_Electronics" width="70%">

-For the FSRs PCBs, there are no components to solder, one only needs to buy the PCBs.
+For the FSRs PCBs, there are no components to solder, one only needs to buy the PCBs and cut the velostat.

+There is a main PCB that allows for connections.
+On this PCB, 1206 10kOhm pullup resistors are used, and need to be soldered by hand.
+If the electrodes are used for a hydrogel, a Adafruit ADS7830 Breakout board is needed.

 <img src="Images/FSR_Finger.png" alt="FSR_Finger" width="30%">